Thomas J. Spring

-Thomas J. Spring (born July 31, 1904) was an American judge and a State Deputy of Massachusetts for the Knights of Columbus.
+Thomas J. Spring was an American judge and a State Deputy of Massachusetts for the Knights of Columbus.

-Spring was born on July 31, 1904 to Francis and Catherine (Cronin) Spring.
+Spring was born on July 31, 1904, to Francis and Catherine (Cronin) Spring.
 He attended Boston College, the Staley School of the Spoken Word, and Northeastern University School of Law.
-One of his children with his wife, Gertrude J. McCabe, had Govener Paul A. Dever as a godfather.
+One of his children with his wife, Gertrude J. McCabe, had Governor Paul A. Dever as a godfather.

 In November 1951, Spring was appointed a judge in Roxbury District Court.
-On December 7, 1960 he was sworn in by Governor Foster Furcolo as a justice of the Massachusetts Superior Court.
+On December 7, 1960, he was sworn in by Governor Foster Furcolo as a justice of the Massachusetts Superior Court.
 He retired in 1975 and in 1980 became a Commissioner of the United States Courts.

-On May 16, 1954 he was elected State Deputy of the Knights of Columbus.
+On May 16, 1954, he was elected State Deputy of the Knights of Columbus.
 Under his leadership, Massachusetts experienced the largest increase in councils in the 20th century.
 He was a master of the fourth degree.

 Spring was buried in Milton Cemetery.